EdwardSchaefer/Neighborhood-Map/README.md

-This application uses Google Maps API and Knockout Javascript framwork to explore murals around Baltimore City, Maryland.
+This application uses Google Maps API and Knockout Javascript framework to explore murals around Baltimore City, Maryland.
 The Socrata Open Data API is used to retrieve data about murals around Baltimore from Open Baltimore, an open database with information about Baltimore.
 This data is retrieved